nothans/particle_xmastree/README.md

 </a></p>

 There is [a hosted version of the web interface you can use to control your tree][Web interface].
 Simply login with your Particle account, select your device and you'll be able to control the LEDs and music from a desktop or mobile browser.

+## CHEERLIGHTS MODE

+[Cheerlights](https://cheerlights.com/) is a community of connected lights around the world.
+The color is set by anyone on the Discord server and other social networks.
+The color is then broadcast to all the connected lights.
+The XMAS tree can connect to the CheerLights project when you select mode 5.

 ## MODIFYING THE FIRMWARE